 Oven Roasted Cauliflower Rice

-I’m back to my low-carb diet because I gained a little weight :O This oven-roasted cauliflower “rice” is a popular faux rice menu item for weight-watchers.
+I’m back to low-carb eating because I gained a little weight :O This oven-roasted cauliflower “rice” is a popular faux rice menu item for weight-watchers.
 To me, the texture of this cauliflower rice actually resembles couscous more than rice, and it certainly can’t fool me that it is a carb.
 But having said that, I am happy to eat it as a carb substitute occasionally since it is delicious, nutritious & quite filling.

 Even though this is low-carb, I made it more sinful by mixing in some butter and parmesan cheese powder into the “rice”.
 If you want “plain rice” you can always skip all of that.